philou/philou.github.com/source/_posts/2016-01-08-how-to-write-good-performance-stories.markdown

 > Add caching to the computation engine

 That's estimable, but we've got no clue of the *why* !
 When it's done, we won't be able to know whether it's worth to keep it or not.
-In fact, tt's just not a [story](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) !
+In fact, it's just not a [story](https://en.wikipedia.org/wiki/INVEST_(mnemonic)) !

 ## Solution 3 : Mixing both